 Can SNOO be harmful?
-Does Snoo Cause Developmental Delays?
+Does Snoo Happiest Baby Cause Developmental Delays?

-The most common accusation is that Snoo may increase the risk for head shape issues according to some because the babies are basically stuck in one position unable to move.
-I feel like those people really haven’t seen the actual real baby in a Snoo, because a baby can totally move its head from side to side.
+The most common accusation is that Snoo may increase the risk for head shape issues according to some because the babies are stuck in one position unable to move.
+I feel like those people haven’t seen the actual real baby in a Snoo, because a baby can totally move its head from side to side inside the Snoo.
 Even when an infant isn’t in a Snoo or swaddle they can have a flat head syndrome if they favor one position, but you can gently flip their head.

 There’s a problem that many medical professionals argue about: does Snoo cause development delays?
-It’s recommended by pediatricians and long-term studies that as soon as the baby is able to roll, which generally happens around 3-4 months (or even sometimes sooner), they should abandon the swaddle.
+It’s recommended by pediatricians and long-term studies that as soon as the baby can roll, which generally happens around 3-4 months (or even sometimes sooner), they should abandon the swaddle.
 Yet, in Snoo baby is being swaddled for up to 6 months.

-Although, swaddling in a sack that is secured into the Snoo is a practice that, while not directly addressed in American Academy of Pediatrics guidelines, would contradict recommendations on allowing a child to roll over when they are able to on their own.
+Swaddling in a sack that is secured into the Snoo is a practice that, while not directly addressed in American Academy of Pediatrics guidelines, would contradict recommendations on allowing a child to roll over when they can do it on their own.
 Strapping a baby to a mattress via swaddle, or any device is not consistent with AAP recommendations, which is slightly contradictory when it comes to the Snoo…

 It’s also important to mention that you might not see immediate results of hip issues in a baby or toddler, they can show up even years later as a result.